Nonsimple closed geodesics with given intersection number on hyperbolic surfaces: Introduction

 \subsubsection{Acknowledgement}

-We would like to thank Professor Jiajun Wang for introducing me this question, Professor Shing-Tung Yau for giving some helpful discussions, and Yuhao Xue for his interest in the problem and pointing mistakes in the paper.
+The author would like to thank Professor Jiajun Wang for introducing me this question, Professor Shing-Tung Yau for some helpful discussions, and Yuhao Xue for his interest in the problem and pointing mistakes in the paper.